microsoft/azure-shortcuts-for-java/README.md

 *Note: the ASM portion might not be developed much further and might not be released to the public.*

-A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` (for ARM) and `com.microsoft.azure.shortcuts.services.samples` (for ASM).
+A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` [for ARM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/resources/samples) and `com.microsoft.azure.shortcuts.services.samples` [for ASM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/services/samples).

 It is *not* currently a goal of this library to cover all of the Azure API surface, but rather to drastically simplify the hardest of the most important scenarios that developers have been running into.
 For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back, which this project is also built on.